DeanTKelly/music-lesson-scheduler/README.md

 # Music Lesson Scheduler

-A Xamarin music lesson scheduling mobile application built as my Software Development Capston.
+A Xamarin music lesson scheduling mobile application built as my Software Development Capstone.
+The login username is "test" and the password is also "test".

 # What I Learned